-Settings Description Test Settings Enter the Administrator user name and password to test the RADIUS server configuration.
+Settings Description Reply Timeout The time in seconds that the Management Card or device waits for a response from the RADIUS server.
+Test Settings Enter the Administrator user name and password to test the RADIUS server configuration.
 Skip Test and Apply Do not test the RADIUS server configuration.